MinetestBots/minetestbot/README.md

 Discordia and Luvit are required to run this bot.
 See the [Discordia README](https://github.com/SinisterRectus/Discordia/blob/master/README.md) for instructions on insalling Discordia and Luvit.

-To run the bot, use `/path/to/luvit/executable/ minetestbot.lua`.
+To run the bot, use `/path/to/luvit/executable/minetestbot.lua`.

 A `settings.lua` file is required for the bot to run.
 See `settings.example`.